drodz11/colors-of-ozu/pages/about.md

   * `ffmpeg` = calls ffmpeg to start the command
   * `-i inputvideo.mp4` = specifies the input file (in practice this would be the actual name of the video file)
-  * `-vf fps=0.5,"scale=iw*sar:ih,setsar=1"` = this "video filter" samples 1 frame for every 2 seconds of video and scales the output to square pixels (see below for why this is an important modification)
+  * `-vf fps=0.5,"scale=iw*sar:ih,setsar=1"` = this "video filter" samples 1 frame for every 2 seconds of video and scales the output to square pixels (see below for an explanation of why this is an important modification)
   * `directory/outputname_%04d.png` = specifies the directory for the stills to be saved, a sequential naming convention (outputname_0001, outputname_0002, and so on), and file format for the stills (this can, alternatively, be `.jpeg` or another file-type)

+After running this command, the output directory will become populated with still images, sequentially numbered and running the length of the video file (for a feature-length film, this will be 3,000-4,000 image files).
+As written above, the outputted stills will look like this:

+{% include figure.html filename="objects/aaa_0090.png" caption="From _An Autumn Afternoon_ (1962)" %}

 ## Analysis

+[coming soon]

 ## Resources & Learning Tools

+[coming soon]

 ## Works Cited